 The Cahokia Interpretive Center

-No visit to Cahokia is complete without a stop by the Cahokia Interpretive Center.
-Around the museum, you’ll get the chance to learn more about Cahokia’s history, Mississippian culture, the fight to save Monks Mound in the 20th century, and more recent archaeological excavations.
+No visit to Cahokia is complete without stopping at the Cahokia Interpretive Center.
+Around the museum, you’ll get the chance to learn more about Cahokia’s history, Mississippian culture, and the fight to save Monks Mound in the 20th century.

 The Bird Man